cp3402-students/project-team4/documentation/deployment.md

 - Download the latest version of WordPress from the following link: **[WordPress](https://wordpress.org/download/)**.
-- Unzip the file and copy the contents of the unzipped WordPress(+ version number) folder ***and grab the subdirectory inside called wordpress***.
+- Unzip the file and copy the contents of the unzipped WordPress(+ version number) folder ***and grab the subdirectory inside called WordPress***.
-- Drag/copy the wordpress folder into the ***public folder*** of the CognacBox directory.
+- Drag/copy the WordPress folder into the ***public folder*** of the CognacBox directory.
-- Once the wordpress folder has been sucessfully transfered go your web browser and click on the following **[LINK](http://192.168.33.10/wordpress/)** to set up WordPress.
+- Once the WordPress folder has been sucessfully transfered go your web browser and click on the following **[LINK](http://192.168.33.10/wordpress/)** to set up WordPress.
 - Select the Language you wish to install and click ***Continue***.
 - Next, open **[CognacBox Welcome Page](http://192.168.33.10)** in a new tab in your browser and scroll down to the ***